Search Pennsylvania Public Records & Databases (Free)

 But, if they were convicted of serious offenses like robbery or murder, then they’re considered Pennsylvania public records.3

-Best Way to See if You Have a Warrant in Pennsylvania (Free Pennsylvania Warrant Search)
+See if You Have a Warrant in Pennsylvania (Free Search)

 A warrant, whether it’s an arrest warrant or a bench warrant, is something no one should take lightly.
 If a person doesn’t check it out, they may get an unlikely (and unpleasant) visit from law enforcement.
 Residents have a few good warrant search techniques at their fingertips to protect themselves from any surprise encounters with the police.